 Philipp Melanchthon also made a major contribution to the reorganization and design of the education system.
 He worked tirelessly to set up municipal schools and to re-establish and reform universities.
 Through him, Wittenberg University became a model for Protestant university education.
 Even during his lifetime Melanchthon was known as Praeceptor Germaniae (Germany’s teacher).
 In Wittenberg Melanchthon married Katharina Krapp, daughter of the mayor and robe-maker Hans Krapp.
 Katharina and Philipp were of similar age and had four children.

 Philipp Melanchthon died in his Wittenberg study on 19 April 1560.
 The room was fully restored in late 19th century style in 1997.
-Together with the garden, it is a highlight of any visit to Melanchthon’s house.
+Together with the garden, it is a highlight of any visit of the Melanchthon House.